-These watercolour paintings were created from scenes captured at various spots and time at Singapore River.
-When I started watercolour painting I used to go to the Singapore River in the late 1950s to watch and observe Lim Cheng Hoe and other artists on how they sketch and paint.
-They were known as The Sunday Group that would usually gather on Sunday at Singapore River to paint.
-I would go on every Sunday to pay attention to how they paint and on Monday I return to the Singapore River, to the same spot, to practice and experiment the different ways of painting on my own.
+These Singapore River watercolour paintings were created from scenes captured at various spots and time at Singapore River.
+When I started watercolour painting, I would go to the Singapore River in the late 1950s to watch and observe Lim Cheng Hoe and other artists on how they sketch and paint.
+They were known as The Sunday Group which would usually gather on Sunday at Singapore River to paint.
+I would go every Sunday to pay attention on how they paint and return on Monday, to the same spot, to practice and experiment with the different ways of painting on my own.
 Singapore River is one of my favourite places to paint and throughout my painting exploration, many were scenes of Singapore River.
 I found the place very enchanting and hold a special memory in my painting journey.
 Therefore my paintings of Singapore River are mostly on the old scene.

 Painted in 1962, the Ocean Building was located at Collyer Quay along the Singapore River.
 Now, the building is known as Ocean Financial Centre.